Visualizing testing

 Average number of daily infections per symptomatic carrier

-Note: The number of daily infections per carrier is measured in a theoritically infinite susceptible population.
-The real number of infection decreases as the proportion of the population having been infected increases.
+Note: Daily infections per carrier are measured assuming an infinitely susceptible population.
+The real number of infections decreases as the proportion of the population having been infected increases.

 Appendix